sankhadip-roy/portfolio-v1-v2/README.md

 This is my portfolio website.
-just started learning Web Dev.
+Just started learning Web Dev.